mesonbuild/meson/docs/markdown/Reference-manual.md

   root directory. *(deprecated since 0.56.0)*: this function will return the build root of the parent project if called from a subproject, which is usually not what you want.
 Try using `current_build_dir()` or `project_build_root()`.
+  In the rare cases where the root of the main project is needed, use `global_build_root()` that has the same behaviour but with a more explicit name.

 - `source_root()`: returns a string with the absolute path to the source root directory.
 Note: you should use the `files()` function